What is an Administrative License Revocation (ALR) Hearing

 According to San Bernardino DUI attorney Daniel P. Flores, each state has its distinct sentencing schemes and penalties for convictions related to driving under the influence.
 Several states provide some flexibility for a first offense, classifying it as a misdemeanor.
 However, they treat the matter of drunk driving with the utmost seriousness and enforce severe consequences for repeat offenses and situations involving aggravating factors.
 However, in some states, a first-time offense is considered a civil infraction instead of a misdemeanor.
 Furthermore, there is a range of differences among states regarding the extent of judges’ discretion in determining suitable penalties.

-Penalties that you may face if you are convicted of a DUI can include imprisonment, fines, mandatory alcohol assessment and treatment, community service, probation, and your license can be revoked if you wish to contest the suspension of your license.
-An ALR hearing will take place.
-The Law Office of Joseph Ruiz strives to help every client they represent avoid conviction and have their ALR hearing be dismissed as much as possible.
-If not feasible, the goal is to minimize the client’s penalties as much as state laws permit.
+Penalties that you may face if you are convicted of a DUI can include imprisonment, fines, mandatory alcohol assessment and treatment, community service, probation, and your license can be revoked too.
+If you wish to contest the suspension of your license, an ALR Administrative License Revocation (ALR) hearing will take place.
+The ALR hearing must be requested within 15 days, or it is waived, and your license will be suspended.

 Definition of ALR Hearing